Rent safe and private dog parks hosted by locals

 How to Treat Puppy Leash Aggression thumbnail

-Aggression is usually rare in puppies — but some dogs can start displaying reactivity at a young age.
-If you're worried about puppy leash aggression or think your family's new addition might be leash reactive, you've come to the right place.
+Aggression is usually rare in puppies.
+Some dogs can start displaying reactivity at a young age, though!
+If you're worried about puppy leash aggression—or think your family's new addition might become leash reactive—you've come to the right place.

-Here are some key things to know to help your pup grow up into a happy, confident, well-behaved dog!
+Here are some key things to know.
+You can help your pup grow up into a happy, confident, well-behaved dog!
+We cover:

-"Leash aggression" and "leash reactivity" are often used interchangeably.
-They terms can have slightly different nuances in meaning, though, depending on who exactly you’re talking to:
+Many dog trainers, pet parents, and veterinarians use "leash aggression" and "leash reactivity" interchangeably.
+They terms can have slightly different nuances in meaning, though, depending on who you ask.

-• Leash aggression refers to aggressive behavior displayed by a dog while on a leash.
-This aggression can manifest as growling, barking, lunging, or even attempting to bite when the dog is restrained by a leash.
+Leash aggression refers to a dog displaying aggressive behavior on a leash.
+It can manifest as growling, barking, lunging, or even attempting to bite.

 More often than not, leash reactivity is caused by one of two major F-words: Fear and Frustration.

-Typically, a dog who is being reactive on their leash has one of two goals in mind.
-They either want to get away from something they’ve seen in their surrounding environment (fear) or they want to get closer to something (frustration).
+Typically, a reactive dog on leash has one of two goals in mind.
+They either want to get away (fear) or get closer to something in the surrounding environment (frustration).

 Fear-based leash reactivity: Dogs have a negative association with a scary stimulus

-Even a dog who instinctively wants to run from a perceived threat will often fallback on seemingly aggressive behavior, like barking and growling, if their leash makes fleeing the scene impossible.
-(Think of this like the classic "fight or flight" response we hear about in almost all animals.
-If we've removed the flight option by holding our dogs still on a leash, they're left with fight as a go-to fearful response.)
+Even a dog who wants to run from a perceived threat can fall back on seemingly aggressive behavior, like barking and growling, in these situations.
+This is intuitive once you think about it: A puppy's leash makes fleeing impossible.
+When we remove the flight option by holding our dogs still on a leash, we leave them with fight as a go-to fearful response.

-Dogs experiencing fear-based leash reactivity will often seem even more aggressive than their more excitable frustration-based counterparts.
+Dogs experiencing fear-based leash reactivity will often seem even more aggressive than their excitable, frustration-based reactive counterparts.
 Anyone with a tiny dog who becomes a barking machine at the sight of any bigger dog on walks knows this all too well!

 Frustration-based leash reactivity: Dogs want to access something in their environment but can't